Lynn

 With Lynn, there are several effective methods to address these challenges and ensure customer satisfaction by seamlessly transitioning them to human assistance when the AI encounters limitations.
 Let's explore how you can leverage Lynn's features to achieve this.

-The guide provides you with the capability to configure webhooks to receive a POST
+The guide provides you with the capability to configure webhooks to receive a POST request when a requirement for a human handover event is triggered.

 The image shows a user interface for setting up handover rules in Lynn.